lint-staged/lint-staged/README.md

   > git stash apply --index stash@{0}
 ```

-- **`--allow-empty`**: By default, when linter tasks undo all staged changes, lint-staged will exit with an error and abort the commit.
+- **`--allow-empty`**: By default, when tasks undo all staged changes, lint-staged will exit with an error and abort the commit.
 Use this flag to allow creating empty git commits.
 - **`--concurrent [number|boolean]`**: Controls the [concurrency of tasks](#task-concurrency) being run by lint-staged. **NOTE**: This does NOT affect the concurrency of subtasks (they will always be run sequentially).
 Possible values are:
   - `false`: Run all tasks serially
   - `true` (default) : _Infinite_ concurrency.
 Runs as many tasks in parallel as possible.